 Petrified Forest National Park is located on the shoulders of Arizona.
-This over 221 acres park was established in 1962 to welcome more than 644000 visitors each year.
+This 221 acres park was established in 1962 to welcome more than 644000 visitors each year.
 Petrified Forest National Park benefits from dry and windy weather and is the house of different species such as blue grama, deer mice, bobcats, lizards, and amphibians.
 The activities of Petrified Forest National Park include the painted desert visitors center, hiking, and walking.
 Camping is not permitted in Petrified Forest National Park.

 #12- Lassen Volcanic National Park (California)

 This American national park was established in 1916 on California’s generous hands and visited by over 499000 visitors each year.
 Lassen Volcanic is close to Redding and Susanville.
-This park’s main feature is Lassen Peak, a circular shaped volcano surrounded by hot springs and fumaroles.
+This park’s main feature is Lassen Peak, a circular-shaped volcano surrounded by hot springs and fumaroles.
 Lassen Volcanic is the house of different species such as gooseberry, sugar pine, black bear, raccoon, skunk, and other animals.
-Lassen Volcanic National Park is open 20 hours.
+Lassen Volcanic National Park is open for 20 hours.

 #13-Capitol Reef National Park (Utah)

 This 241904 acres national park was established in 1971 on the shoulders of Utah.
 Each year more than 1 million visitors join Capitol Reef National Park.
 Almost all of the visitors come to Capitol Reef after resting in Torrey.
 Then come here and explore this touristy place.
-In this stunning park, you have the chance to enjoy camping, hiking, walking, touring, horse riding, biking, and climbing the stubborn rocks.
-This hidden treasure is worth visiting, and you need one day to explore it—the best time to visit Capitol Reef national forest in spring and the lovely days of autumn.
+In this stunning park, you have the chance to enjoy camping, hiking, walking, touring, horse riding, biking, and climbing stubborn rocks.
+This hidden treasure is worth visiting, and you need one day to explore it—the best time to visit Capitol Reef in spring and the lovely days of autumn.

 #14- Kings Canyon National Park (California)

-Kings Canyon National Park is a picturesque national park which is positioned in California and close to Fresno.
+Kings Canyon National Park is a picturesque national park that is positioned in California and close to Fresno.
 This touristy park was founded in 1890 and called the General Grant National Park formerly.
 The natural features of Kings Canyon wilderness area stunning rivers, giant sequoia trees, elated mountains, and other fantastic things.
-Kings Canyon national forest is the settlement of Sierra Nevada bighorn sheep, pika, black bear, mule deer, lions, foxtail pine, and whitebark pine.
+Kings Canyon is the settlement of Sierra Nevada bighorn sheep, pika, black bear, mule deer, lions, foxtail pine, and whitebark pine.
 Kings Canyon National Park is a fantastic place for hiking, camping, walking, and horseback riding.

 #15-North Cascades National Park (Washington)